gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 Figure \@ref(fig:Figure6-1) shows a ***scatterplot*** of the results that display the expected positive relationship.
-Scatterplots display the response pairs for the two quantitative variables with the explanatory variable on the x-axis and the response variable on the y-axis.
+Scatterplots display the response pairs for the two quantitative variables with the explanatory variable on the $x$-axis and the response variable on the $y$-axis.
 The relationship between ``Beers`` and ``BAC`` appears to be relatively linear but there is possibly more variability than one might expect.
 For example, for students consuming 5 beers, their *BAC*s range from 0.05 to 0.10.
 If you look